Uniruledness of some low-dimensional ball quotients: Introduction

 Here is a sketch of the proof of the main results.
-First, we construct reflective modular forms on the Hermitian symmetric domain $D_L$ associated with a Hermitian lattice $L$ of signatures $(1,3)$, $(1,4)$ and $(1,5)$ by embedding $D_L$ into the Hermitian symmetric domain associated with the quadratic lattice $L_Q$ of signatures $(2,6)$, $(2,8)$ and $(2,10)$, and pulling back the strongly reflective modular forms constructed by Yoshikawa \cite{YoshikawaII} and Gritsenko-Hulek \cite{GH}.
-Then, we apply the method of Gritsenko-Hulek \cite{Uniruledness} to unitary Shimura varieties and show that some of them are uniruled.
-Note that Gritsenko-Hulek used the numerical criterion of uniruledness due to Miyaoka and Mori \cite{MM}.
+First, we construct reflective modular forms on the Hermitian symmetric domain $D_L$ associated with a Hermitian lattice $L$ of signatures $(1,3)$, $(1,4)$, and $(1,5)$ by embedding $D_L$ into the Hermitian symmetric domain associated with the quadratic lattice $L_Q$ of signatures $(2,6)$, $(2,8)$, and $(2,10)$, and pulling back the strongly reflective modular forms constructed by Yoshikawa \cite{YoshikawaII}, and Gritsenko and Hulek \cite{GH}.
+Then, we apply the method of Gritsenko and Hulek \cite{Uniruledness} to ball quotients and show that some of them are uniruled.
+Note that Gritsenko and Hulek used the numerical criterion of uniruledness due to Miyaoka and Mori \cite{MM}.

 The outline of this paper is as follows.
-In Section \ref{section:unitary Shimura varieties}, we introduce the notations about unitary Shimura varieites and explain an embedding of $D_L$ into the Hermitian symmetric domain associated with $L_Q$.
-In Section \ref{Section:Reflective modular forms}, we review some properties of reflective modular forms and recall the results of Yoshikawa and Gritsenko-Hulek.
-In Section \ref{section:criterion}, we prove a criterion of uniruledness of unitary Shimura varieties in terms of reflective modular forms.
+In Section \ref{section:unitary Shimura varieties}, we introduce the notation about ball quotients and explain the embedding of $D_L$ into the Hermitian symmetric domain associated with $L_Q$.
+In Section \ref{section:criterion}, we prove a criterion for the uniruledness of ball quotients in terms of reflective modular forms.
 In Section \ref{Section:Kodaira}, we prove the main theorem of this paper.
+In Appendix \ref{Section:Reflective modular forms}, we review some properties of reflective modular forms and recall the results of Yoshikawa, and Gritsenko and Hulek.
 In Appendix \ref{example}, we give some examples of Hermitian lattices satisfying the assumptions of the main theorem.